COMP SCI 7317 - Using Machine Learning Tools PG

 General Course Information

-Course Code COMP SCI 7317 Course Using Machine Learning Tools PG Coordinating Unit School of Computer Science Term Trimester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange N Restrictions Available to students studying Master of Artificial Intelligence and Machine Learning (and nested programs), Graduate Certificate in Machine Learning, Master of Cyber Security (and nested programs), and Master of Data Science only Course Description An introduction to the use and application of key machine learning tools.
-Students will learn to build software that uses pre-existing toolkits as appropriate to solve a variety of machine learning problems.
-The course will have a practical focus using case studies and worked examples, with an emphasis on ensuring that solutions are valid and verifiable.
+Course Code COMP SCI 7317 Course Using Machine Learning Tools PG Coordinating Unit School of Computer Science Term Trimester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange N Prerequisites COMP SCI 7210 & COMP SCI 7211 Assumed Knowledge Programming experience Restrictions Students enrolled in the Graduate Certificate, Graduate Diploma and Master of Cyber Security, Master of Data Science or Master of Artificial Intelligence and Machine Learning.
+Course Description In this course, you will learn about the fundamentals of machine learning and how to utilise and apply some of the most commonly used tools.
+You will learn how to create software that allows the use of pre-existing toolkits when appropriate in order to solve a variety of machine learning problems.
+The course will have a strong practical component, with case studies and worked examples being used to emphasise the importance of legitimate and verifiable solutions.

 The full timetable of all activities for this course can be accessed from Course Planner.